ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 According to 2000-2007 MBC sight records, swallowtails identified as Canadian rank among the Uncommon butterflies in Massachusetts (Table 5).
 The Canadian Tiger Swallowtail is much less frequently reported than the Eastern Tiger Swallowtail.
-Between 1992 and 2008, there were 6423 reports of Eastern Tiger Swallowtails and 5692 reports of “Tiger Swallowtail spp.” in MBC records, compared to only 1072 reports of Canadians.
+Between 1991 and 2009 in MBC records, there were 6793 reports of Eastern Tiger Swallowtails compared to only 1263 reports of Canadians.
+However, there were also 6169 reports of “Tiger Swallowtail spp.”, many of which could well have been Canadians, since observers usually resorted to this category during Canadian Tiger Swallowtail flight time.

 State Distribution and Locations